daos-stack/daos/NewDocs/DAOS Docker.md

 ```

 ### 2. Build From Remote Github Repo
-In this step, we create a CentOS 7 image and fetches the latest DAOS version from [GitHub/daos-stack](https://github.com/daos-stack/daos/tree/master/utils/docker), builds it, and installs it in the image.
+In this step, we create a CentOS 7 image and fetches the latest DAOS version from [GitHub/daos-stack](https://github.com/daos-stack/daos/tree/master/utils/docker), builds it, and install it in the image.

 `docker build https://github.com/daos-stack/daos.git#release/1.2 -f utils/docker/Dockerfile.centos.7 -t daos`